Even as Trump vows to keep fighting, his aides are quietly starting to move on

 Trump is expected to speak next month at the RNC’s annual meeting in Florida, in a bid to freeze the field.

 The campaign continues to rake in money.
 At least $66 million of the more than $200 million raised since Election Day is going to Trump’s Save America PAC, to be used for post-presidential political activities, according to a person with direct knowledge of the matter.
 Less than half a million has gone to the campaign’s recount fund, the person said, while other small amounts have gone to legal committees.
+The New York Times first reported the PAC had more than $60 million.

 But Trump is also gearing up for a fight in Florida, a tacit acknowledgment that this chapter is ending — even if he won’t admit it.